 Notes on Ingredients and Substitutions for Gluten-free Sweet Cornbread:

 - Cornmeal – As stated above, be sure to purchase certified gluten-free cornmeal.
 Also, some brands (like Bob’s Red Mill) make a much coarser cornmeal.
 When I used that coarser cornmeal, it resulted in a very gritty cornbread that none of us cared for, so I’d recommend finding a finer grade cornmeal.
-I this Arrowhead corn meal from Amazon – it’s certified gluten-free!
-(3 pack available here)
+I use and like this Arrowhead corn meal from Amazon – it’s certified gluten-free!

 - As always, I only recommend baking with a good quality all-purpose gluten-free flour blend.
 All flour blends are not created equal!
 I recommend avoiding flour blends that contain any bean flours or that are primarily rice flour, as you’ll get a more gritty result.
 I almost always make this recipe with gfJules gluten-free flour.
 You can buy gfJules gluten-free flour directly or through Amazon.
 Feel free to use your favorite high quality gluten-free flour blend.